CopernicaMarketingSoftware/Documentation/AMQPipe/json.md

 }
 ````

-All of the above properties are optional, and are only included in the
+Most of the above properties are optional, and are only included in the
-JSON if they were also set in the AMQP envelope.
-Only the `message`
+JSON if they were are available.
+The `message` property
+holds the actual message body, and the `exchange` and `routing-key`
+properties hold the name of the exchange and the routing key that
+were used when the message was originally published to RabbitMQ.
+All
-property does not come from the envelope, but holds the actual message
+the other properties come from the envelope, and are only set
-body.
+if the application that originally published the message, also set them
+(most application don't use the AMQP envelope fields).

 The above properties are part of the AMQP protocol.
 In reality, most
 of these properties are not used and are left out of the envelope and